stuartjwright/fantasy-football-app/report/060-implementation.md

 ### Auction Overview

-Implementing the server-side logic for the auction was the most challenging and interesting part of the development process.
-Lots of validation and checking of constraints was required, as well as managing the countdown timer and sale of each item correctly.
-There are several different stages to the auction:
+Implementing the server-side logic for the auction was the most challenging part of the development process.
+There are six stages to the auction, each of which is sufficiently complex as to warrant its own section for more detailed discussion:

 1. League creator starts the auction.
 2. A user selects a player to be the next auction item.